mylesmmurphy/prettify-ts/README.md

 - **Sidebar**: Open the Prettify TS sidebar to view menu options and types.

-## Usage
+## Extension Settings

-1. Install the extension from the Visual Studio Code marketplace.
-2. Open a TypeScript file in Visual Studio Code.
-3. Hover over a type, class, interface, etc., to see the prettified declaration in a hover panel.
-4. Or, open the Prettify TS option on the sidebar to view menu options and types.
+Prettify TS can be configured to customize your TypeScript development experience.
+Some settings are available in the extension's menu panel on the sidebar, allow you to easily adjust certain options.

+For more advanced settings, like ignoring specific types from Prettification, you can access the Visual Studio Code extension settings.
+Visual Studio Code extension settings can be found by navigating to the Settings editor and searching for the specific extension by name.

-## Toggle
+## Commands

 Use the `Prettify TS: Toggle Hover` command to enable or disable the hover information feature provided by the Prettify-ts extension.